 If you’re looking for some ESL sentence making activities or games, then you’re certainly in the right place.
-We have the top 10 of those, along with sentence structure lessons plans, sentence building worksheets, online practice recommendations and a whole lot more.
+We have lots of those, along with sentence structure lessons plans, sentence building worksheets, online practice recommendations and a whole lot more.
 Read on for some ESL awesome!

 #1: Board Games for Sentence Making